 Bee our guest: How to build a bee hotel

-Are you looking for an excuse to get crafty this fall?
+Are you looking for an excuse to get crafty this spring?
 Are you hoping to build a positive relationship with bees?
 You’re in luck!
 Our native bees are non-swarming and non-agressive.
 They're in need of homes and could benefit from a bit of your tender loving care.

 Bee hotels help provide shelter for pollinators to rest and lay eggs in.
 Specifically, bee hotels target solitary bees that live independently of other individuals and that nest in above-ground cavities.
 Solitary bees are very important, as they provide essential pollinating services for plants that produce many of our fruits, vegetables and flowers.
 Though they don’t produce honey, they’re more efficient at pollinating than honeybees.